Gapskii/word-counter/README.md

 * Step 3: After your download is finished, locate the file and extract it's content;
 * Step 4: Open the **word-counter-main** folder, and locate the **index.html** file;
 * Step 5: Double click the **index.html** file.
+* Step 6: It should then open the application in your designated browser, ready to be tested!

+## Credits

+Credits due to Daniel, for addressing me this challenge to show some of my abilities.